5T33Z0/Clover-Crate/ACPI/README.md

 ### DeleteUnused

-Removes unused floppy, CRT and DVI devices - an absolute prerequisite for running IntelX3100 on Dell laptops.
-Otherwise black screen, tested by hundreds of users.
+Removes unused floppy, CRT and DVI devices - a necessity for getting the Intel GMA X3100 to work on Dell Laptops.
+Otherwise you'll get a black screen.
+Tested by hundreds of users.

 ### FakeLPC